Azure/azure-sdk-for-java/azure-eventhubs-eph/Readme.md

 This library is available from the Maven Central Repository.
 See the readme for the Java Azure Event Hubs client for more information.

-Note that Event Processor Host currently requires the Manage claim for the event hub in order to get the list of partition ids.
-We are aware that this additional permission requirement is undesirable and will have a change soon that will allow Event Processor
-Host to work with just the Listen claim.

 ##Using Event Processor Host

 ###Step 1: Implement IEventProcessor